Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Model for the magnitudes of correlations in Bose superfluids

 We introduce a simple model to account for the presence of atoms belonging both to the BEC and to its depletion in the central voxel located at ${\bm k}={\bf 0}$.
+The depletion of the condensate results from the sum of the quantum depletion (induced by interactions) and the thermal depletion (induce by the finite temperature).
+As we have no mean to distinguish between the quantum and the thermal depletion, the depletion of the condensate we refer to in the following is the sum of both contributions.

 We assume that the statistical properties of the BEC mode are those of a coherent state, $g^{(n)}_{\rm BEC}(0)=1$.
 In contrast, the statistical properties of the depletion are assumed to be those of a thermal state, $g^{(n)}_{\rm dep}(0)=n!$.
-This latter assumption holds because we consider a small voxel of size $dk=0.025 k_{d} \ll l_{c}$ where the correlation length $l_{c}$ is set by the inverse in-trap size $1/L$ of the gas (see the main text).
+This latter assumption holds because we consider a small voxel of size $dk=0.025 k_{d} \ll l_{c} \simeq 0.15 k_{d}$ where the correlation length $l_{c}$ is set by the inverse in-trap size $1/L$ of the gas (see the main text).

 Moreover, we further assume that the BEC and depletion operators are uncorrelated.
 This is valid because the voxel we consider is much smaller than the volume occupied by the depletion, implying that the correlation between the total number of BEC atoms and the total number of depleted atoms (in the canonical ensemble) can be safely neglected. \\

 We are interested in the statistical properties of the atom number $\hat{N}_{\Omega}= a_{\Omega}^{\dagger} a_{\Omega}$ falling in the considered voxel, where $a_{\Omega}= a_{\rm BEC} +a_{\rm dep}$ is the sum of the operators associated with the BEC and the depletion.
 Since we assume the operators $a_{\rm BEC}$ and $a_{\rm dep}$ are uncorrelated, one simply obtains